Allison Nordberg Program Leader

 Jason joined the DC Tri Club in 2011 as a member of NTP.
 He had never participated in a race and his only sports background is ice hockey.
 Triathlon has completely changed his life, dropping 40 pounds in just over a year and competing in all distances of multisport from olympic to ironman.
 He works as an engineer who travels 70-80% of the year and is very familiar with balancing work and training while on the road.

-Catharine joined the DC Triathlon Club in 2011.
+Catherine joined the DC Triathlon Club in 2011.
 She was looking for something to help her cross-train while training for her first marathon, but once she joined the New Triathlete Program, Catharine was hooked on her new sport!
-Now it looks like she'll run that marathon once she conquers her first Ironman.
-Catharine is currently training for the Lake Placid Ironman and has competed in the Eagleman Half Ironman, Nations Triathlon, and ITU San Diego, just to name a few.
+Catharine has completed a few half ironmans, Olympics, and sprint distances.
 One of her favorite things about NTP and the DCTri club is that they've helped her find her inner athlete!
 NTP was an amazing support base and cheering squad during her myriad injuries and subsequent triumphs, and that's why she's excited to be one of the NTP co-leads - to make new triathletes feel welcomed and supported.
-Catharine is also a certified swim coach and is one of the program leads for the DCTri Club Masters swim program.
+Catharine is also a certified swim coach, lifeguard, and started the DCTri Club Masters swim program.
+She is excited to help all swimmers of all abilities to love swimming as much as she does, as she didn't start swimming until she started NTP.
 And when her life isn't consumed by all things triathlons, she loves to ski, hike, rock climb, look for the best burgers in town, and, most importantly, nap in front of a tv!

 Returning NTP co-lead Mark Raugust joined the DC Tri-Club in 2012 as part of the NTP program.
 Prior to taking up triathlons Mark was an avid cyclist and trained martial arts for 10 years.
-Mark has planned a challenging Tri season for 2014 including his first and second full marathons in addition to a half Ironman and Olympic distance triathlons.
+Mark has planned a challenging Tri season for 2015 including his first full Ironman.
 When not training Mark cooks and does consular work for the U.S. government.